|Version:||Date of Review:||History:|

-Public Administration: This is a set of bodies, services and entities of direct and indirect public administration (foundations, independent government agencies, and mixed corporations), and respective officials.
+- Public Administration: This is a set of bodies, services and entities of direct and indirect public administration (foundations, independent government agencies, and mixed corporations), and respective officials.
 This concept, for the purposes of this Policy, encompasses entire Government in all its levels (federal, state and municipal) and powers (Executive, Legislative and Judiciary) for the rendering of public utilities, management of public assets and the community’s interests, as well as respective representatives.

-Code of Ethical Conduct: This is a set of rules, according to version periodically updated by Cielo, by means of which the Company enforces before stakeholders the respect for its values and forbids the practice of acts characterizing disrespect to ethics, the Company’s values or prevailing laws, including the Anticorruption Law.
+- Code of Ethical Conduct: Set of rules, according to the version periodically updated by Cielo, through which the Company assures its stakeholders that Cielo respects their values and prohibits the practice of acts that characterize a disrespect for ethics, the Company’s values or the law in force, including the Anti-Corruption Law.

 It shall be incumbent upon the Company’s Board of Directors to amend this Policy whenever necessary.

 This Policy takes effect on the date of its approval by the Board of Directors and revokes any contrary documents.